scc36/VirtualWorlds/README.md

 12. Edit the server and port to point towards your server(the example is on localhost:3000).

 Note: it is currently not known if a opening a new/separate project first is required to properly change the version control setting, but better safe than sorry.

+### Node.js AI server

+1. Download and install Node.js: http://nodejs.org/
+2. Open up the command prompt
+3. Navigate to the SampleAIServer folder
+4. Enter "node SimpleAI.js" to run the server
+6. Open the Car Simulator in Unity3D
+7. The Car model stores what port it will interact with
+8. To view this value, select the car model in the scene (Hierarchy -> Car)
+9. Near the bottom, under "Car AI Networked (script)", there is a "Port" setting (3000 in this case)
+10. Run the program and the Car should move in accordance with the Node.js server